-With the advent of the Internet came the end of advertising as it had been done for decades.
+With the advent of the Internet came the end of advertising, as it had been done for decades.
 Measurement and targeting possibilities continue to evolve, helping to optimize marketing budgets and build sales.
 However, in this new era, advertisers have so many more options that it can be overwhelming.
-Following are the major types of Internet advertising available, along with advantages and challenges of each.
+Following are the major types of Internet advertising available, along with the advantages and challenges of each.

 Banner ads were one of the earliest types of Internet advertising available.
 Basically, it consists of an image file that is connected to a website that offers more information or a way to buy what was advertised.
 So that traffic to the site from the banner ad can be tracked, often a special landing page is set up.

 For example, the following banner ad encourages visitors to click and listen to a podcast:

 Banner ads can, technically, be any size.
 However, there are some common sizes that fit in most website layout schemes.